fredboys/Escape-room/README.md

 * Users cannot deduce the update ulr and update others’ bookings, they get a custom 500 error page if they attempt to do this.

+* Booking Update: Message Failure trying to book a time already booked
+* Booking Update: Message failure if not logged in
+* Booking Update: Message failure if they dont own booking
+* Booking Cancel: Message Failure if not logged in
+* Booking Cancel: Message failure if they dont own booking
+* Place Booking: User not logged in
+* Place Booking: Time & room already booked
+* 500 Page: This can be activated for many reasons, but you are able to get there if you try to delete a booking that you don’t own, or if you try to access a booking that doesn’t exist

 ## User authentication
 * Django's all auth was used for login and sign up functionality.
 * Django's superuser is used to limit access to admin panel.